The 10 Best Paring Knives

 video play icon

-This wiki has been updated 34 times since it was first published in September of 2015.
+This wiki has been updated 39 times since it was first published in September of 2015.
 Anything from our selection of paring knives is ideal for peeling fruits and vegetables and other intricate work, such as deveining shrimp, removing the seeds from a jalapeño, slicing mushrooms, or creating thin slices for garnishes.
 Since they’re a staple in every kitchen, we've included models priced for home cooks along with hardwearing options designed for professional chefs.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. Victorinox Swiss Army